Iam-Javed/Tesla/README.md

 --> Different components for each car

---> Working side-menu

---> Email and Password Authentication with firebase

---> Persistant log in even after reload unless you sign-out
+--> Reserve the car you want

 --> Your personal dashboard on account tab